brianpeiris/icse2015-vr-talk/README.md

 Let's try to fix that bug we were looking at.
 Using a gesture, we can tweak the number directly in the code and immediately see the effects of our changes.
 [Scrub the number and show it change while also looking at the boid react]

-We can even use this virtual workspace to inspect properties of the 3D objects in context.
-[Create a watch window on two of the boids to watch its behaviour variables change].

 Let's expand on this code for a bit longer to give you an idea of what it feels like to code in this environment.
 [Makes the boids actually move around and add a behaviour for them to return back to origin]

 ## What is VR?